-Thirteen years ago today my Dad died.
-He was born on the 7th of November and died five days and sixty-six years later, on the 12th November.
+Seventeen years ago my Dad died.
+He was born on the 7th of November 1932 and died five days and sixty-six years later, on the 12th November 1998.
 I, therefore, remember my Dad particularly in November.
 I wear the Poppy for my Dad.

 I wear the Poppy for my Dad who represented the fight for freedom for me – all kinds of freedoms.
-The freedoms to live our lives in whatever way we choose, and that includes the choice to wear the Poppy – or not.
+The freedoms to rail against protocol, the freedom to question the social order of things, and the freedom to live our lives in whatever way we choose.
+And that includes the choice to wear the Poppy – or not.

 Forcing people to wear the Poppy devalues it.
-Forcing people NOT to wear the Poppy takes away their freedom.
-And, incidentally, paying a designer to make a special Poppy just for you so you look better in your presenting job on television is frankly grotesque.
+Forcing people not to wear the Poppy takes away their freedom.
+And paying a designer to make a special Poppy just for you so you look better in your presenting job on television is frankly grotesque.
 The money in the Poppy boxes goes to help those who were maimed in the wars – and who fight on.
-Please don’t turn it into a fashion statement.
-(And, incidentally, that green leaf looks shite!)
+It’s not a fashion statement.

 I wear it for my Dad.
 I remember for him because he can’t.
 And in so doing my attention is drawn towards those who, with the best will, fought and died for peace.